 At Aristotle, we commit time, talent and resources to give back to our local communities.
 Our employees live across the U.S. and are actively involved in their own communities in different ways.
 Through the Employee Volunteer Day Program, Aristotle employees can make an impact in their communities in the ways they feel would be most meaningful.
 Every calendar year, Aristotle provides each full-time employee a paid day to use for the sole purpose of volunteering with a qualified nonprofit organization of their choice.
-The DEI Council also organizes fundraising and volunteer opportunities throughout the year for employees to participate.
-Most recently, the firm participated in an employee fundraising event with a match program to the American Red Cross for disaster relief efforts towards the California wildfires and Hurricane Ida and UNICEF for the Humanitarian Crisis in Ukraine.
-The DEI Council has also officially launched a Quarterly Volunteer Event to encourage all employees to give back, starting with Habitat for Humanity, an organization focused on supporting families needing appropriate shelter, disaster relief, financial education, and neighborhood revitalization.
+The DEI Council also organizes fundraising and volunteer opportunities throughout the year for employees to participate alongside organizations such as the American Red Cross and UNICEF.
+In support of this effort, the DEI Council also organizes volunteer opportunities in the form of a Quarterly Volunteer Event in which employees can participate.

 We support various organizations focused on mentorship, ongoing development, education, family support and disaster relief for individuals in underserved and underrepresented communities.
 As an organization, we also donate equipment to support local schools in underprivileged neighborhoods.
 Additionally, the DEI Council continues to partner with organizations that provide financial literacy to youth of various ages in underrepresented communities across the nation.